codergma/read_doc/docs/examples.rst

     }

-if fails, the return like:
+if fails, the return may be like:

 .. code-block:: json